Does My Business Need a Weighbridge?

 For more information on axle pads, visit our recent blog on “What to look for when buying Axle Weigh Pads”.

-Weighbridges are a business investment that keep costs down and avoid any harsh penalties.
+Weighbridges are a business investment that keep costs down and avoid penalties such as fines.

 This allows you to run your vehicles as close to max capacity as possible, whilst remaining in full compliance with the current legislation.